-Location: Take Moulton/Golden Lantern and turn onto Hidden Hills Road.
+Directions to Hidden Hills Park in Laguna Niguel: Take Moulton/Golden Lantern and turn onto Hidden Hills Road.
 Make a right onto Springwood.
 Park is on the right-hand side with parking available on Springwood.
-MAP to Hidden Hills Park in Laguna Niguel
+(Park Address: 27802 Springwood, Laguna Niguel) MAP to Hidden Hills Park in Laguna Niguel

-- All the moms loved the preschool equipment.
+All the moms loved the preschool equipment for 2-5 year olds.
 The slides are perfectly-sized for little ones who like to climb back up the slide after sliding down.
 My 2 year old also found the slides to be perfect for racing his matchbox cars!

 - The big kid equipment is very high up.
 Although there are plenty of closed off areas at the top, there are also some openings for the ladders that made me nervous.